-In the Model 054GS, six cylinders having contrast ranging from anechoic to hyperechoic with respect to the background material are provided in the phantom to test a machine's dynamic range.
-The cylinder diameter is 8 mm at a depth of 4 cm.
-These masses are useful in determining the ultrasonic system's capability of distinguishing targets of varying gray scale levels.
-The accuracy of the machine's representation of the mass (proper size and shape) may also be determined using this target.
-Refer to target diagram attached to your phantom.
+In the Model 050, a cylinder having contrast that is +15 dB with respect to the background material is provided on one side of the phantom to test a machine's ability to image a solid tumor.
+The cylinder diameter is 10 mm at a depth of 1 cm.
+This mass is useful in determining the ultrasonic system's capability of distinguishing high scatter targets.
+Because of the high attenuation in this mass, you may notice shadowing behind the target.

+Use the following procedure to determine the accuracy of the machine's representation of the mass (proper size and shape):